Tochukz/Serverless/Serverless-Framework/README.md

 ## Chapter 2: Traditional ExpressJS application with Serverless
 __Description__
-In the previous chapter, we creates serverless application using the _serverless CLI_ tool and templates available in the Serverless framwework ecosystem.
+In the previous chapter, we creates serverless application using the _serverless CLI_ tool and templates available in the Serverless Framework ecosystem.
-Here we create out own ExpressJS application using the _express-generator_ and then modify it to run in a Lambda environment using the Serverless framework.
+Here we create our own ExpressJS application using the _express-generator_ and then modify it to run in a Lambda environment using the Serverless Framework.

 #### Setup
 1. __Generate a new express application__